RobinLe1402/tools/README.md

 ## FilenameFriendlyClipboard
 Changes the clipboard (if the current content is text compatible) to be usable as a filename under Microsoft Windows.

-This is achieved by substituting disallowed characters by similar looking characters.
+This is achieved by substituting disallowed characters with similar looking characters.

 ### Conversion table
 | Original            | Replacement      |